 Slow fashion at Durham Uni: Curating a perfectly personalised, sustainable wardrobe

-University takes a financial toll on many, leading students to seek cheaper alternatives when building a fashionable closet, often encouraging fast fashion purchases in order to keep costs down and style up.
-However, I propose that shopping sustainably can in fact, be cheaper, and often much more personalised, while at the same time supporting the local economy and charities such as St Luke’s and the British Red Cross.
+University takes a financial toll on many, leading students to seek cheaper alternatives when building a fashionable closet.
+Unfortunately, this often encourages fast fashion purchases in order to keep costs down and style up.
+However, I propose that shopping sustainably can, in fact, be cheaper, and often much more personalised, while at the same time supporting the local economy and charities such as St Luke’s and the British Red Cross.

-So, instead of indulging in fast fashion retail therapy at shops like Shein, Durham charity shops, vintage clothes sales/warehouses, car boot sales, and second-hand fashion sites like Vinted, Depop, and eBay can provide the same quality of fashion, perhaps finding the very same pieces but with an added environmental value!
+So, instead of indulging in fast fashion retail therapy at shops like Shein, Durham charity shops, vintage clothes sales/warehouses, car boot sales, and second-hand fashion sites like Vinted, Depop, and eBay can provide the same quality of fashion.
+You may even find the very same pieces, but with a much smaller environmental footprint!

-- British Heart Foundation (North Road) – the ‘vintage’ rails are a good selling point, and you can often find unique pieces ranging from £10-£15, which is slightly on the expensive side for a charity shop, but worth it in terms of its style value.
+British Heart Foundation (North Road) has great “vintage” rails, and you can often find unique pieces ranging from £10-£15.
+Although it’s slightly on the expensive side for a charity shop, it’s worth it in terms of its style value.

-- Oxfam (Elvet Bridge) – their array of books are a brilliant way to expand your reading list instead of shopping in Waterstones, which is often expensive.
+If you’re more of a bookworm, Oxfam (Elvet Bridge) has a brilliant array of books to expand your reading list.
+It’s a much cheaper alternative to Waterstones, too.
 Here, you can find older, more historical books that feel slightly antiquated.

 Most Read